 Stuff 21

 I’ll let you go read those numbers again, just because they’re so impressive.
 What’s a little ironic is this isn’t even the best season a Tiger reliever’s ever had.
-That’s reserved for John Hiller want to buy Crestor in malaysia in 1973.
+That’s reserved for John Hiller in 1973.

 No offense to Rawly Eastwick, but he never stood a chance.
 Not even a snowball’s chance in hell.